Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 Players accumulate Victory Points (VP) by accomplishing certain feats.

-VP can be earned by
+A player win the game by having 15 VP.

-- Destroying units: when a player destroys an enemy unit, VP are awarded equal to the destroyed unit Reward Points.
-Destroying an allied unit (wether by self-inflicted destruction, or being in the area of effect of an allied damaging spell, for example) does not provide any VP to any player.
+VPs can be earned by

 - Controlling shrines.

 - Fulfilling quest cards.

-- Destroying the enemy general awards 6 VP: 3 VP when it is reduced to half its HP, and an additional 3 VP when it is destroyed completely.
+- Destroying the enemy general awards 8 VP: 4 VP when it is reduced to half its HP, and an additional 4 VP when it is destroyed completely.

 ## Comeback Mechanic

 To help balance the game and offer comeback opportunities, players gain a bonus when their opponent reaches certain VP thresholds:

-When the opponent reaches 4 VP, the player draws an extra card.
+When the opponent reaches 5 VP, the player draws an extra card.

-When the opponent reaches 8 VP, the player draws an additional extra card.
+When the opponent reaches 10 VP, the player draws an additional extra card.

 ## Turn Limit and Endgame

 The game has a turn limit of 10 turns per player (20 turns total).
-If neither player has reached 12 VP by the end of the game, bonus turns are introduced:
+If neither player has reached 15 VP by the end of the game, bonus turns are introduced:

 Both players take additional turns until one player has more VP than the other at the end of a full round (both players have completed a turn).